woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/extend-rest-api-add-data.md

 ## API Definition

--   `ExtendRestApi::register_endpoint_data`: Used to register data to a custom endpoint.
+-   `ExtendSchema::register_endpoint_data`: Used to register data to a custom endpoint.
 It takes an array of arguments:

 | Attribute         | Type     |         Required         | Description                                                                                                                                          |
 | :---------------- | :------- | :----------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------- |